 - Withdrawal symptoms when the substance can’t be obtained

 It is vital to pay attention to your teen and notice the signs of addiction if you are going to be able to help them and get them into treatment.
 Talking with your teen regularly about what’s going on in their life, their friends, and how they’re doing in school or at work is a great way to keep an eye on them and keep that communication open and honest.

 Because addiction is so hard to understand under the best of circumstances, people often don’t know what to say, and this can be frightening as well as frustrating.
 It is important to remember to approach the problem compassionately but clearly.
 If you blame or demand or try to control, it is more likely to drive the teen further into their addictions.
 It sets up a cycle of shame and avoidance that lowers the chance of someone reaching out for help.

 First, you need to educate your children.
 They need to know what drugs are out there and the dangers of using them.
 Because of brain development, they might not see a risky situation.
 To do this effectively, ensure you know what you are talking about.
 Do some research.
 Maybe you can talk to your doctor or a counselor who might be able to refer you to a specialist.

-Many adolescents misunderstand or subtleties so you need to be calm and straightforward.
-Do not assume that they don’t know things.
+Many adolescents misunderstand subtleties, so you need to be calm and straightforward.
+Please do not assume that they don’t know things.
 Allow them to share with you the knowledge they do have.
 Then fill in any blanks.
-When you acknowledge your kid’s intelligence, it builds trust with them so listen very carefully to what they say.
+When you acknowledge your kid’s intelligence, it builds trust with them, so listen very carefully to what they say.
 Keeping the lines of communication open is more important than “teaching them a lesson.”
 If they are using, then you need to offer your support and love.
 Ask them what you can do to help.
 Maybe have some treatment options to discuss.
 When your teen feels safe and supported, they are much more likely to hear what you say and look more honestly at their use.